TheFinalDawn/guide/src/pages/certifications/responsive-web-design/applied-visual-design/use-the-strong-tag-to-make-text-bold/index.md

 <a href='https://github.com/freecodecamp/guides/blob/master/README.md' target='_blank' rel='nofollow'>This quick style guide will help ensure your pull request gets accepted</a>.

 <!-- The article goes here, in GitHub-flavored Markdown.
 Feel free to add YouTube videos, images, and CodePen/JSBin embeds  -->
+In this lesson, we go over adding the strong tag.
+Many people may have issues completing this challenge, and until there is a full page here, _please make sure you don't have the period (.) in the strong tag!_